Chart Color Schemes

 Population

-Based on AreaSearch's analysis, Bathurst - West's population is around 14,984 as of Aug 2025.
-This reflects an increase of 671 people since the 2021 Census, which reported a population of 14,313 people.
-The change is inferred from the estimated resident population of 14,818 from the ABS as of June 2024 and an additional 250 validated new addresses since the Census date.
-This level of population equates to a density ratio of 182 persons per square kilometer.
-Bathurst - West's growth rate of 4.7% since the 2021 census exceeded the SA4 region (2.7%) and the SA3 area, indicating it as a growth leader in the region.
-Natural growth contributed approximately 72.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Bathurst - West's population is around 15,018 as of Nov 2025.
+This reflects an increase of 705 people since the 2021 Census, which reported a population of 14,313 people.
+The change is inferred from the estimated resident population of 14,818 from the ABS as of June 2024 and an additional 263 validated new addresses since the Census date.
+This level of population equates to a density ratio of 183 persons per square kilometer.
+Bathurst - West's growth rate of 4.9% since the 2021 census exceeded that of the SA4 region (2.9%).
+Population growth for the area was primarily driven by natural growth, contributing approximately 72.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in Bathurst - West's top quartile of national regional areas, with an expected increase of 3,744 persons to 2041 based on the latest population numbers, reflecting a total increase of 23.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Examining future trends, Bathurst - West is forecasted to increase its population significantly within the top quartile of national regional areas.
+By 2041, based on latest annual ERP population numbers, the area is expected to increase by 3,744 persons, reflecting a total increase of 23.6% over the 17 years.

 Frequently Asked Questions - Population